supermerger/signal-notes/posts/tension.md

 #### supermerger and Jh
 There's definitely a tension between the work I am called to be doing and the work that I get paid for.
+The purple of supermerger and the orange of Jh.
+If I was into astrology I would say that it is because I am a gemini.

 ##### Letting a Project Develop vs Staying True to the Vision
 aka the growth breaks the frame